 You’ll need to pay a fee along with your application, which goes towards the processing and any materials that will be sent to you.
 It’s a one-time fee, though there will be yearly fees required as a member of the Lodge, and you’ll need to pay these annual fees before you can join the Lodge as well, but only after you’ve been accepted.

 Your petition will be provided to the Lodge for open review so that any member may take a look.
 An investigation group will be put together that will go over your application, along with any information you’ve provided, to ensure that it not only meets their requirements but is truthful.

-You and your partner (wife) will be invited to a meeting to ask any questions and so that the Lodge can verify your basic requirements have been met.
-The meeting will ascertain your age, that there is no pressure for you to join from family, or anything else.
+You and your partner (wife) will be invited to a meeting to ask any questions and so that the Lodge can verify that your basic requirements have been met.
+The meeting will ascertain your age, that there is no pressure for you to join from family or anything else.